JohnUrban/figuReLayouts/README.md

 NOTE:
 Some of the boring plots with M rows and N columns (MxN) can be finagled with par(mfrow=c(M,N)).
 One can then put the letters in the upper left hand of the plot using text/mtext functions (maybe others).
-This package tries to make that part of it (lettering) automated with layouts().
+This package tries to make that part of it (lettering) automated with layout().

 # Contributors